 - This step CANNOT be taken for granted or skipped.
 I’ve been on campuses where the WHY was well established and teachers were not only eager to learn of the part of the CNA in which they contributed, but were eager to learn of the other areas as well.
 I’ve been on others where teachers said they were handed this document without any support and said they just wrote stuff down because the district said so.

-- There’s a “training manual” developed by Region 20 as well as the initial ½-day training, The Y in CNA that I offered principals.
+- There’s a “training manual” developed by Region 20 as well as the initial ½-day training.

 b.
 Consider the best approach.
 Options may include:

 i.
 Option 1:

 1. With the CLT, model how the process will work using 1 of the 4 areas (Demographics, Student Learning, Pererptions and Processes and programs.